April 3, 2018

 The IT has until December 31st of the fourth year following certification, or certification renewal, to complete the following:

-- Complete two of the professional commitment options below.
+- Complete two of the professional contribution options below.
 Instructor-trainers can complete two different options, or the same option twice provided they are distinct.
-Paddle Canada reserves the right to change the IT status to inactive or retired if professional commitment options are not undertaken during each four-year certification period.

-- Option 3: Create a relevant and approved (by the PDC) instructor resource (meaning an article or video dealing with skills applicable to that stream).
-Please review the Paddle Canada policy regarding copyright/ownership for submitted works.
+- Option 4: Create a relevant and approved (by the PDC) instructor resource (meaning an article or video dealing with skills applicable to that stream).

 - Instructor-trainers who do not maintain the annual requirements will automatically have their IT certification status changed to lapsed.